Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in an Ising superconductor

+The leading anisotropy is sixfold due to the following symmetry reasons.
+Since there is no intrinsic time-reversal symmetry breaking in our model, $T_c(-\bm B)=T_c(\bm B)$.
+The threefold in-plane rotation symmetry $C_{3z}$ of TMD implies $T_c(C_{3z}\bm B)=T_c(\bm B)$, we derive that the leading anisotropy of the orbital FFLO states in TMD is sixfold $T_c(C_{6z}\bm B)=T_c(\bm B)$ as shown in experiments \cite{nature}.

-The degeneracy between two boundary modes $\psi_{\pm}$ will be lifted by the quartic order coupling between them \be f_4=\beta_1(|\psi_{+}|^4+|\psi_{-}|^4)+\beta_2|\psi_{+}|^2|\psi_{-}|^2 \ee with coefficients $\beta_{1,2}$, and $\beta_1>0$ for the stability of the free energy.
-When $\beta_2>2\beta_1$ the equilibrium state will break the inversion symmetry and choose one of the boundary modes of $\psi_{\pm}$.
-When $\beta_2<2\beta_1$ the equilibrium state will preserve the inversion symmetry to form a symmetric combination of $\psi_{\pm}$, while the in-plane translation symmetry along $\bm q\propto\bm B\times\hat{\bm z}$ direction is spontaneously broken.
-In the decoupling limit $\mathcal{J}\to 0$, the equilibrium state will preserve the inversion symmetry to fully compensate the orbital effect, hence we expect $\beta_2<2\beta_1$ generally holds and the orbital FFLO state would be a giant Josephson-type vortex formed by two boundary modes.
+The stable combination of two localized modes $\psi_{\pm}$ will be determined by the quartic order free energy \be f_4=\beta_1(|\psi_{+}|^4+|\psi_{-}|^4)+\beta_2|\psi_{+}|^2|\psi_{-}|^2 \ee with coefficients $\beta_{1,2}$, and $\beta_1>0$, $\beta_2>-2\beta_1$ for the stability of the free energy (see Appendix).
+When $\beta_2>2\beta_1$ the stable state will break the inversion symmetry and choose one of the localized modes of $\psi_{\pm}$.
+When $\beta_2<2\beta_1$ the stable state will preserve the inversion symmetry to form a symmetric combination of $\psi_{\pm}$, while the in-plane translation symmetry along $\bm q\propto\bm B\times\hat{\bm z}$ direction is spontaneously broken.
+In the decoupling limit $\mathcal{J}\to 0$, the equilibrium state will preserve the inversion symmetry to compensate the orbital effect, hence we expect $\beta_2<2\beta_1$ generally holds when the Josephson coupling is not too strong.
+The orbital FFLO state would be a Josephson vortex formed by localized modes on middle layers.